Radiative transfer

 eddingtonSolver.setDomainSideBcFunction(0, Side::Lo, myValue);

-If the user specifies one of the custom boundary conditions but does not set the function, it will issue a run-time error.
+A run-time error will occur if the user specifies one of the custom boundary conditions but does not actually set the function.

 Embedded boundaries